Simulation software for harvest planning

-A harvest unit is any area of forest which will produce log volume and grade more-or-less uniformly across its extent.
+A harvest unit is any area of forest that will produce log volume and grade more-or-less uniformly across its extent.

 A harvest unit must have a plant date so that yields can be indexed by age.
 Yield cubes are selected and referenced from ATLAS Yield Table Manager.
 The net stocked area at the start of the simulation must also be known.

 Production charts and reports show the log production by grade through time.
-Area charts and reports show the depletion of net stocked area from harvesting.
-Gantt charts show the sequence of harvest units the crews work through by time.
+Area charts and reports show the depletion of the net stocked area from harvesting.
+Gantt charts show the sequence of harvest units the crews work through over time.
 Production and area report data can be exported to Excel.

 Harvest Scheduler uses Yield Table Manager to provide Yield Information.
 Harvest units can be sourced from GeoMaster stands or from Harvest Manager settings/ harvest areas or manually entered.

 Reports can be exported to Excel for more detailed analysis.